-(14) An author who spent time in one of these places on Blackwell's Island recalled their bathing rituals and abusive practices.
-The New York World published an undercover (+) investigation of these places by Nellie Bly, and the reform of these places was advocated by () Dorothea Dix.
+(17) Julius Chambers published a series of exposés about one of these places, and an author who spent time in one of these places on Blackwell's Island recalled their bathing rituals and (+) abusive practices.
+The New York World published an undercover investigation of these places by Nellie () Bly, and the reform of these places was advocated by Dorothea Dix.
 For the points, name these places, the subject of the book Ten Days in a Mad-House.